NxPKG/khulnasoft-docs/content/images/faq.md

 Refer to [Supported image formats](/images/cloudflare-images/upload-images/formats-limitations/) for more information.

-### Which file formats does Cloudflare Images support?
+### Which file formats does Khulnasoft Images support?

 Refer to [Supported image formats](/images/cloudflare-images/upload-images/formats-limitations/) for more information.

-### Can Cloudflare Images convert my images to AVIF or WebP?
+### Can Khulnasoft Images convert my images to AVIF or WebP?

 Yes.
-Based on the `Accept` HTTP request header Cloudflare Images will be served in AVIF or WebP format.
+Based on the `Accept` HTTP request header Khulnasoft Images will be served in AVIF or WebP format.
 The transformation of an image to AVIF is compute-intensive but leads to a significant benefit in file-size.
 We are always weighing cost and benefit when deciding on which format to serve.

-### Can Cloudflare Images use the HEIC (HEIF) format?
+### Can Khulnasoft Images use the HEIC (HEIF) format?

-No. Cloudflare has no plans to support HEIC.
+No. Khulnasoft has no plans to support HEIC.
 This format is based on a patent-encumbered codec, and it is not supported in any browser.
-Cloudflare can serve images in the AVIF format, which is a version of HEIF with a newer, royalty-free AV1 codec.
+Khulnasoft can serve images in the AVIF format, which is a version of HEIF with a newer, royalty-free AV1 codec.

 ---

-## Cloudflare Image Resizing FAQ
+## Khulnasoft Image Resizing FAQ

-### How much does Cloudflare Image Resizing cost?
+### How much does Khulnasoft Image Resizing cost?

-Refer to our [Plans](https://www.cloudflare.com/plans/) page for up-to-date information on pricing.
+Refer to our [Plans](https://www.Khulnasoft.com/plans/) page for up-to-date information on pricing.

 ### Is there a limit on image size or file size for Image Resizing?